-Every user-defined schema has a name and an owner, identified by a so-called authorization identifier for this schema (see page 174).
+Every user-defined schema has a name and an owner, identified by a so-called authorization identifier for this schema (see "Specifying an SQL user's authorization identifier").
 The schema is created with the SQL statement CREATE SCHEMA and can be modified by other SQL statements for schema definition and administration.